beala/xkcd-password/README.md

 		Entropy: 61.291656 bits
 		Entropy per word: 15.322914 bits

-The info is printed to stderr, so it doesn't get piped to the clipboard.
+The password will get copied to the clipboard, but the info message will not (the info message is printed to stderr).

 **Generate a password with info**